Decolonize Your Practice!

 Experiential embodied practices to acknowledge feelings that show up for you during this experience.

-Expand your window of tolerance as a foundation of liberation work.
+Expand your window of tolerance to see your challenges as opportunities for growth and as the foundation of your own liberation work.

 Location of Self: identify your and your practice identities.